progit/progit/de/02-git-basics/01-chapter2.markdown

 Now you’ve created your first commit!
 You can see that the commit has given you some output about itself: which branch you committed to (`master`), what SHA-1 checksum the commit has (`463dc4f`), how many files were changed, and statistics about lines added and removed in the commit.

 Du hast jetzt deinen ersten Commit angelegt!
-Git zeigt dir als Rückmeldung einige Details über den neu angelegten Commit an: in welchem Branch er sich befindet (master), welche SHA-1 Checksumme er hat (`463dc4f`), wie viele Dateien geändert wurden und eine Zusammenfassung über die insgesamt neu hinzugefügten und entfernten Zeilen in diesem Commit.
+Git zeigt dir als Rückmeldung einige Details über den neu angelegten Commit an: in welchem Branch er sich befindet (master), welche SHA-1 Checksumme er hat (`463dc4f`, in diesem Fall nur die Kurzform), wie viele Dateien geändert wurden und eine Zusammenfassung über die insgesamt neu hinzugefügten und entfernten Zeilen in diesem Commit.

 Remember that the commit records the snapshot you set up in your staging area.
 Anything you didn’t stage is still sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.